|Value||Eligibility||Open date||Close date|

 b.
 This Scholarship is funded by the Lucy Firth Bequest in support of a partnership grant awarded by the Social Sciences and Humanities Research Council of Canada and twelve partner institutions.

 a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission to study full-time in a PhD within the School of Philosophical and Historical Inquiry, Faculty of Arts and Social Sciences at the University of Sydney.
+The Scholarship is offered subject to the applicant having an unconditional offer of admission to study full-time in a PhD within the School of Humanities, Faculty of Arts and Social Sciences at the University of Sydney.

 b.
-Applicants must be willing to conduct research into the history of philosophy.
+Applicants must conduct research into the history of philosophy.
 In particular, the research will need to have a focus on the work on women philosophers in the long eighteenth and/or nineteenth centuries.

 c.
 Applicants must also hold at least one of the following: